-Included in the tax recoverable is the pending appeal case, the Inland Revenue Board of Malaysia ("IRB") had, on 28 December 2018, issued notices of additional assessments to the Company for years of assessment ("YA") 2011 and YA 2013 for RM3,052,000 and RM2,147,000 respectively.
+Included in the tax recoverable is the pending appeal case, the Inland Revenue Board of Malaysia ("IRB") had, on 28 December 2018, issued notices of additional assessments to the Company for the year of assessment ("YA") 2011 and 2013 for RM3,052,000 and RM2,147,000 respectively.

 The Company disagreed with the additional assessment imposed by IRB for the above YA and had submitted a notice of appeal by filing Form Q with the Special Commisioner of Income Tax ("SCIT") on 24 January 2019.
-The SCIT had fixed a preliminary hearing of the appeal by the Company on 24 April 2020 but it was later postponed due to the Movement Control Order ("MCO").
-The new case mention date was re-scheduled to 9 September 2020 but was subsequently postponed to 31 March 2021.
+The SCIT had fixed a preliminary hearing of the appeal by the Company on 24 April 2020.
+The management and the IRB are currently in the midst of finalising the case papers for the proposed hearing.